-This checklist summarizes key steps you can take to reduce to risk of wandering:
+This checklist summarizes key steps you can take to reduce the risk of wandering:

-- □ Learn about dementia.
+- Learn about dementia.
 A thorough understanding of how dementia affects a person's abilities, behaviour and communication may help caregivers to anticipate and understand the individual's behaviour.
-Read our resources: Progression of Alzheimer's disease, Communication, Conversations about dementia and responsive behaviours or Shifting focus: A guide for understanding dementia behaviour (Full Version). - □ Learn about wandering.
+Read our resources: Progression of Alzheimer's disease, Communication, Conversations about dementia and responsive behaviours or Shifting focus: A guide for understanding dementia behaviour (Full Version). - Learn about wandering.
 Reduce the risk of wandering by helping the person with dementia stay busy and stimulated.
 The right balance of activity and rest may reduce wandering and promote better sleep.
-Read our resources Multi-step safety plan to reduce risk of wandering: A guide for caregivers, Meaningful Activity and Personal Care When sleep becomes an issue: Tips and strategies. - Register with the MedicAlert® Safely Home® Program. - ☐ If you have questions, contact:
+Read our resources Multi-step safety plan to reduce risk of wandering: A guide for caregivers, Meaningful Activity and Personal Care - When sleep becomes an issue: Tips and strategies. - Use multiple strategies to help the person living with dementia from becoming lost in the community.
+Read Multi-step safety plan to reduce risk of wandering: A guide for caregivers.
+Consider customized ID, an Identification Kit and a locating device. - If you have questions, contact:

-Alzheimer Society of Saskatchewan

-301-2550 12th Avenue, Regina, SK S4P 3X1 Phone: (306) 949-4141 Toll-Free: 1-800-263-3367 info@alzheimer.sk.ca www.alzheimer.ca/sk
+Alzheimer Society of Saskatchewan 301-2550 12th Avenue, Regina, SK S4P 3X1 Phone: (306) 949-4141 Toll-Free: 1-800-263-3367 info@alzheimer.sk.ca www.alzheimer.ca/sk

-Dementia Helpline

-Toll-Free: 1-877-949-4141 helpline@alzheimer.sk.ca
+Dementia Helpline Toll-Free: 1-877-949-4141 helpline@alzheimer.sk.ca